 Meditating on a daily basis is one of the best ways you can improve your quality of life.
 Starting mediation is relatively simple and easy.
 The most important thing to do is to find a quiet spot in your home.
 Once you’ve established a great spot, sit on the floor with your legs crossed and your hands resting gently on your thighs with your palms facing up.
 Allow your eyes to close and begin to focus on your breathing.

-Try to keep your mind from racing, and attempt to remain focused on the present.
+Try to keep your mind from racing and attempt to remain focused on the present.
 It’s okay if you initially have trouble concentrating.
 Gently bring your thoughts back to the present, and continue meditating for ten minutes.
 Meditating on a daily basis is a powerful way to eliminate stress and decrease anxiety.

 Write it Out Through Journaling

 It is often said that getting your stressful thoughts and concerns out on paper is a great method to use to reduce stress.
-Another benefit of journaling, is that it can also help you come up with solutions to problems which may be stressing you out in the first place.
+Another benefit of journaling is that it can also help you come up with solutions to problems that may be stressing you out in the first place.
 You don’t have to sit and write for an hour every day in order for this stress reduction technique to be effective.

 You can simply start out by writing down your thoughts and concerns for just five minutes in the morning.
 Set an alarm on your phone in order to remind yourself to write every day.
-Consider purchasing a high quality journal in order to help you stay motivated to write.
+Consider purchasing a high-quality journal in order to help you stay motivated to write.

 Address Stress Through Your Diet

 Many people do not realize that your diet plays a crucial role in how your body is able to handle stress.
 Sugar, artificial sweeteners, processed carbohydrates, and alcohol all have a negative effect on your body’s ability to combat stress.
-Perhaps you’ve been tempted to pour a glass of wine, or indulge in a few beers, in order to relax after a particularly stressful day.
-In actuality, alcohol is one of the worst substances for effectively dealing with stress, and can actually raise anxiety levels if abused over a long period of time.
+Perhaps you’ve been tempted to pour a glass of wine or indulge in a few beers in order to relax after a particularly stressful day.
+In actuality, alcohol is one of the worst substances for effectively dealing with stress and can actually raise anxiety levels if abused over a long period of time.